davidrhoden/davidrhoden-basic-netlify/timeline/dreamed/dreamed-moonstron-sep-7-2021.md

 ---
 title: I dreamed about looking for a movie to watch.
 date: 2021-09-07T11:00:00.000Z
-excerpt: The movies weren't the ones I'm used to.
+excerpt: The movies weren’t the ones I’m used to.
 category: timeline
 tags:
   - post